mariodavid/mariodavid.github.io/_posts/2017-06-28-views-the-uncharted-mystery.md

 ## N+1 query problem

 The N+1 query problem oftentimes occurs when using lazy loading all over the place without actively thinking about it.
 To illustrate that, let's have a look at a snippet of Grails code.
 This does not mean that in Grails everything is lazy loaded (its actually up to you to decide).
-In Grails your database requests will return instances of the Entity, with all attributes of the table loaded with it.
+In Grails, by default your database requests will return instances of the Entity, with all attributes of the table loaded with it.
 It basically makes a "SELECT * FROM Pet".
 When you want to traverse a relationship between entities you do that afterwards.
 Here's an example:

 {% highlight groovy %}
 function getPetOwnerNamesForPets(String nameOfPet) {